 - NNEC has developed our own "Global Search Plan" which has been approved by our Board of Directors.
-NNEC is waiting on approval from the Recommendation #94 Working Group to include their "Best Practices for Non-Police Searchers" document as part of our Appendices as noted in the recommendation. - The status of this subsection is ongoing.
+NNEC is pleased to report that the document created by the Recommendation #94 Working Group "Best Practices for Non-Police Searchers" has been included in our internal plans and this item is now complete. - The status of this subsection is complete.